AJGreaves/familyhub/README.md

 8. Sections on users account page - Published, Saved and Expired.
 9. Slug friendly URLs

+## Information Architecture

+### data storage types

+### data structure

+### search filters & implementation

 ## Technologies Used

 - This project uses HTML, CSS and JavaScript programming languages.
 - [JQuery](https://jquery.com)
-    - The project uses **JQuery** to simplify DOM manipulation.
+    - The project uses JQuery to simplify DOM manipulation.
 - [Cloud9](https://c9.io)
-    - Developer used **Cloud9** for their IDE while building the website.
+    - Developer used Cloud9 for their IDE while building the website.
 - [Bootstrap](https://www.bootstrapcdn.com/)
-    - The project uses **Bootstrap** to simplify the structure of the website and make the website responsive easily.
+    - The project uses Bootstrap to simplify the structure of the website and make the website responsive easily.
     - The project also uses Bootstrap to provide icons from [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)
 - [Google Fonts](https://fonts.google.com/)
-    - The project uses **Google fonts** to style the website fonts.
+    - The project uses Google fonts to style the website fonts.
 - [Imgbb](https://imgbb.com)
-    - All external images for this project are stored on **Imgbb.com**.
+    - All external images for this project are stored on Imgbb.com.
 - [Jasmine](https://jasmine.github.io/)
-    - This project used **Jasmine** to automatically test all JavaScript and jQuery code.
+    - This project used Jasmine to automatically test all JavaScript and jQuery code.
 - [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery)
-    - This project used **Jasmine-jQuery** CDN to make it possible to test jQuery code using Jasmine.
+    - This project used Jasmine-jQuery CDN to make it possible to test jQuery code using Jasmine.
 - [GitHub](https://github.com/)
-    - This project uses **GitHub** to store and share all project code remotely.
+    - This project uses GitHub to store and share all project code remotely.
     - The new GitHub Projects planner was utilised to plan and keep track of this project.
 This project plan can be viewed [here](https://github.com/AJGreaves/picflip/projects/1).
 - [Photoshop](www.adobe.com/Photoshop)
-    - This project used tools in **Photohshop** to edit, crop and save images as well as ulitising the colour picker to ensure color consistency over the entire project.
+    - This project used tools in Photohshop to edit, crop and save images as well as ulitising the colour picker to ensure color consistency over the entire project.
 - [Browserstack](https://www.browserstack.com/)
-    - The project used **Browserstack** to test functionality on all browsers and devices.
+    - The project used Browserstack to test functionality on all browsers and devices.
 - [AutoPrefixer](https://autoprefixer.github.io/)
-    - The project used **AutoPrefixer** to make sure all css prefixes were the most up to date versions.
+    - The project used AutoPrefixer to make sure all css prefixes were the most up to date versions.
 - https://gijgo.com/ date and time pickers
 - pylint-flask to fix pylint issues in vscode